DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

 - Management body retains ultimate responsibility for ICT risk

-- Dedicated ICT risk management function (independent from operational ICT)
+- Dedicated ICT risk management function, independent from operational ICT

 - ICT risk management strategy reviewed at least annually

-- Management must complete ICT risk training
+- Management body must complete ICT risk training

 Identification: